Spherical Poisson Waves: Introduction

 Exploiting some very recent and important results by \cite{BCD} (see also \cite{BC}), we are able here to show that a quantitative Central Limit Theorem holds under the simple condition that $\nu _{t}\rightarrow \infty .$ This is apparently surprising, because in this functional case it turns out that asymptotic Gaussianity will hold no matter how fast the sequence of eigenvalues diverge to infinity, on the contrary of what we have stated for the (apparently simpler) cases under b) and c).
-A careful inspection of the results reveals that the apparent paradox is due to the topological structure induced by the $\left\Vert .\right\Vert _{L^{2}(\mathbb{S}^{2})},$ which is much coarser than the one given, for instance, by the sup norm.
+A careful inspection of the results reveals that the apparent paradox is due to the topological structure induced by the $\left\Vert .\right\Vert _{L^{2}(\mathbb{S}^{2})},$ which is much coarser than the one given for instance, by the sup norm.
 In particular, weak convergence with respect to $\left\Vert .\right\Vert _{L^{2}(\mathbb{S}^{2})}$ does not entail convergence of the finite-dimensional distributions, not even univariate ones.

-\begin{remark} It is well-known (see \cite[Corollary 1]{BTA}) that convergence in $ L^{2}(\cdot )$ does indeed entail pointwise convergence in the case of Reproducing Kernel Hilbert Spaces (RKHS).
+d) Finally, we establish a quantitative Central Limit Theorem in functional spaces which induce finer topologies; we focus in particular on Sobolev spaces (see Theorem \ref{Sobolev}).
+Here, we are able to obtain the rate $\frac{\sqrt{\pi} \left(1+\sqrt{\ell(\ell+1)}\right)^{2\alpha}}{2\sqrt{\nu _{t}}} + \frac{2\pi \left(1+\sqrt{\ell(\ell+1)}\right)^{3\alpha}}{\sqrt{\nu _{t}}}$, which is much worse than in both the $L^2$ case and for marginal distributions.
+However, functional convergence in Sobolev spaces with sufficient regularity is, of course, a much stronger result; in particular, among others, it does imply convergence of the finite-dimensional distributions at fixed locations on the sphere, as detailed below in Section \ref{2.3.2} , Corollary \ref{final}. \begin{remark} It is well-known (see \cite[Corollary 1]{BTA}) that convergence in $ L^{2}(\cdot )$ does indeed entail pointwise convergence in the case of Reproducing Kernel Hilbert Spaces (RKHS).
 Because the space of spherical eigenfunctions is indeed a RKHS, again the point in c) may sound counterintuitive.
 There is a subtle point here, as $\ell $ increases, we are actually dealing with a sequence of RKHS; whereas it is indeed possible to bound the pointwise norm with the $L^{2}$ distance \textsl{up to a constant,} the \textquotedblleft constant\textquotedblright\ does vary with $\ell ,$ and indeed it diverges to infinity as we shall discuss below; so no contradiction arises. \end{remark}